Credit Card or Cash: Which Is Better to Use?

 More Convenient

 It’s worth noting that there is a type of payment card that functions like cash, called a cash card.
 A cash card has a stored value rather than drawing on a line of credit.
-Gift cards are a type of cash card and can typically be used like cash.
+Gift cards are a type of cash card and may typically be used like cash.

 When You Have Trouble Staying on Budget